 5. Travel on the morning and after school buses

 6. Travel to local markets with the school purchasing officer to buy fresh food and materials

-7. Observe operation of the boarding complexes
+7. Observe the operation of the boarding campuses

 8. Observe over 350 staff working together to educate hundreds of St Jude's students.

 There is guest accommodation at the school which is basic but comfortable.
 Each room has its own bathroom with a flushing toilet and hot water shower.
 Your meals will be determined based upon the agreement you make with the school prior to arrival and the number of guests visiting at that time.
-The two options are: eating with the western staff in their common kitchen (photo below) or having private meals provided by a cook in a separate kitchen.
+The two options are: eating with the volunteer staff in their common kitchen (photo below) or having private meals provided by a cook in a separate kitchen.